Bangui National Forum

-The Bangui National Forum was a national reconciliation conference organized by the transition government of the Central African Republic (CAR).
-It took place in Bangui from May 4 to 11, 2015 and was part of the third phase of the Brazzaville process.
-Following the Brazzaville ceasefire conference of July 2014 and the CAR popular consultations during the first quarter of 2015, the forum resulted in the adoption of a Republican Pact for Peace, National Reconciliation and Reconstruction in the CAR and the signature of a Disarmament, Demobilisation, Rehabilitation and Repatriation (DDRR) agreement among 9 of 10 armed groups.
+The Bangui National Forum was a national reconciliation conference organized by the transition government of the Central African Republic (CAR), seek a diplomatic resolution to the ongoing civil war in the Central African Republic, which by that point had been raging for over a decade.
+The peace conference took place in Bangui from May 4th to May 11th, 2015.

+The Bangui National Forum represented the third phase of the Brazzaville Process, which sought to end hostilities in the country.
+The peace process began with the Brazzaville ceasefire conference of July 2014 and the CAR popular consultations during the first quarter of 2015.
+The forum resulted in the adoption of a Republican Pact for Peace, National Reconciliation and Reconstruction in the CAR and the signing of a Disarmament, Demobilisation, Rehabilitation and Repatriation (DDRR) agreement by 9 of 10 armed groups involved in the conflict.

 The Forum was presided over by Professor Abdoulaye Bathily, Special Representative of the United Nations Secretary-General for Central Africa.
-More than 600 participants represented the government, civil society, political parties, the media, the diaspora and faith-based organisations.
+More than 600 participants represented the government, civil society, political parties, the media, the Central African diaspora, and faith-based organisations.

 Purpose

 The purpose of the Bangui National Forum was to bring together Central Africans from all regions and backgrounds to find lasting solutions to years of recurrent political instability in the country.

-The latest episode of conflict broke out in December 2012 when an armed rebellion was launched by the Séléka Coalition, led by Michel Djotodia, a former defence minister.
-It resulted in the overthrow of the government of François Bozizé in March 2013.
-However, the takeover by the Séléka Coalition did not end the violence taking a sectarian angle between the pro-Muslim Séléka Coalition and the predominantly Christian anti-Balaka militias.
+The latest episode of conflict broke out in December 2012, when an armed rebellion was launched by the Séléka Coalition, led by Michel Djotodia, a former defence minister.
+By March 2013, the Séléka Coalition successfully overthrew the government of François Bozizé.
+However, the takeover by the Séléka Coalition did not end the violence, especially in regards to the sectarian conflict between the pro-Muslim Séléka Coalition and the predominantly Christian anti-Balaka militias.

-Several peace initiatives, driven by regional governments, were prompted by the deteriorating security and human rights situation in the country.
-This included the Summit of the Economic Community of Central African States (ECCAS) leaders which took place in Malabo, Equatorial Guinea on the side lines of the 23rd Ordinary Summit of the African Union in June 2014.
-The ECCAS leaders agreed to establish a three-phase plan to reconcile the country, including a ceasefire conference in Brazzaville in July 2014, popular consultations and the Bangui National Forum.
+Driven by the deteriorating security and human rights situation in the country, the regional governments launched several peace initiatives.
+This included a Summit of the Economic Community of Central African States (ECCAS) leaders, which took place in Malabo, Equatorial Guinea alongside the 23rd Ordinary Summit of the African Union in June 2014.
+The ECCAS leaders agreed to establish a three-phase plan to bring peace to the country, including a ceasefire conference in Brazzaville in July 2014, popular consultations and the Bangui National Forum.

-The initial idea for the Bangui Forum stemmed from a workshop organized by the Centre for Humanitarian Dialogue (HD) in June 2014, that had gathered 30 Central African participants from varying backgrounds to analyse and openly discuss the sources of contention which had led to the conflict.
+The initial idea for the Bangui Forum stemmed from a workshop organized by the Centre for Humanitarian Dialogue (HD) in June 2014, that had gathered 30 Central African participants from varying backgrounds to analyse and openly discuss the sources of contention which had led to the outbreak of violence.
 This initiative was the first to be held after the 2013 episodes of violence in CAR.